szoio/szoio.github.io/_posts/2016-12-18-free-monad-event-sourcing-interpreters.md

 val m = program.foldMap(f2FC).foldMap(f2M or e2M)
 ```

-The standard choice for `M` would be something like `Task`.
+The standard choice for `M` would be something like `Task` as previously mentioned.
 We could then process with something like

 ```scala
 program.foldMap(f2FC).foldMap(f2M or e2M).unsafeRun()